Improve your athletic performance with Quercetin

 The results showed that the supplement improved performance and endurance.
 The participants who took Quercetin reduced their time to complete the race by 10 %, improving training and reducing their pain following the training.

 The participants that took Quercetin experienced reduced fatigue levels rested better, improved performance quality, and decreased oxidative stress.

 Studies have shown that Quercetin reduces muscle damage and improves muscle strength by improving the energy supply in the muscle cells, reducing post-exercise inflammation.
 It also enhances lean body mass, basal metabolic rate and energy needed for essential physical functions.

 Quercetin is shown to have an antioxidant effect in muscles, contributing to better muscle recovery.
 Intracellular mitochondria increase when the flavonoid is consumed.
 Mitochondria are the cell's powerhouse, and muscle cells have specialised cell membranes (sarcolemma), which are tightly packed with these mitochondria, allowing for constant energy (ATP) supply to the muscle cells—increasing muscle strength and decreasing soreness.

-In a study where 60 male athletic participants were done analysing the effects of Quercetin on their body composition, exercise performance and biomarkers.
+A study of 60 male athletic participants was done analysing the effects of Quercetin on their body composition, exercise performance and biomarkers.
 The participants were divided into four groups, each given different supplements for eight weeks while continuing their exercise and regular diets.
 The groups were given: